On the surface, it may seem that the VPN market is teeming with various companies competing for a piece of the growing consumer VPN pie.

 There aren’t many VPNs that have their no-logs policy proven in court and audited independently at the same time.
 And this is what helped ExpressVPN stay at the top despite its ever-increasing prices.

 But what happens now when Kape’s poor reputation draws a permanent shadow over the newly bought service?
 For example, there was a deal with Nokia to preload some of their phones with ExpressVPN.
-Will it still be honored?
+Through this new deal, Nokia device owners are now given an option of a free 30-day ExpressVPN trial.

 Soon after the purchase by Kape, worrying information about ExpressVPN’s CIO Daniel Gericke appeared.
 Turns out, he’s a former US military member who illegally worked as a mercenary hacker for UAE, helping create a hacking tool for spying named Karma.
 What’s more, he was fined $335,000 and agreed to cooperate with US Justice Department and FBI.